The 'Moeller Stroke'...Or Chapin Stroke?

 In the above video, what is being demonstrated is one part of the Chapin 'pumping motion' (1/2 of the so-called 'Moeller stroke').

 Note that the tip of the stick moves quickly up and down as it follows the downward snapping movement.
-The 'whip' movement begins where the hand is positioned above the stick tip.
-The same technique, in the clip (above), can also be seen when watching Chapin ... because these concepts are rooted in (stem from) the basics in Moeller's book, which, are following the basics that have been passed forward from earlier times.
+The same technique, in the clip (above), can also be seen when watching Chapin, as these concepts are rooted in (stem from) the basics in Moeller's book, which, are following the basics that have been passed forward from earlier times.

 Look at the top of the screen carefully during the last whipped down stroke in the example above.
-The stick is not lifted, yet the blurred image of the stick tip can be seen reaching the top of the screen before descending and striking the drum, following the 'whipping action' (the tip of a whip, as it were).
+The stick is not lifted, yet the blurred image of the stick tip can be seen reaching the top of the screen before descending, following the 'whipping action' (the tip of a whip, as it were).

 Video examples from all articles...HERE

-The next movie clip will show the previous example - combined with the up stroke.
-That is, you will see a whipping down stroke - originating from the end of the up stroke stick position.
-It shows the 'closed' grip this time (instead of the 'little finger grip' as in the previous clip).
+The next movie clip will show the previous example combined with the up stroke.
+It shows the 'closed' grip this time, as well (instead of the 'little finger grip' as in the previous clip).
 The example begins slowly, at first, and then increases in speed.

-To insist on calling the example, above, a technique that utilizes the 'Moeller whip' ... shows that the Moeller book was not consulted carefully.
+To insist on calling the example, above, a technique that utilizes the 'Moeller whip' (and the Chapin examples as well), shows that, for that person, the Moeller book was not consulted carefully.
 It is Chapin that we are seeing when we watch Chapin.
 His influence came from Moeller, to be sure (Moeller is in the background), but it is still Chapin.

-Much of modern drumming started with Gene Krupa.
+Much of modern drumming started, recall, with Gene Krupa.
 Krupa was probably the drummer (most agree) to put the rudiments to the drum set first (Krupa is another Moeller student).
-He is also remembered by many as the soloist behind the pounding drums in the arrangement Sing, Sing, Sing, popularized by the Benny Goodman Orchestra.
+He is also remembered by many as the soloist behind the pounding drums in the arrangement Sing, Sing, Sing, popularized by Benny Goodman.

 In the end, the ability to render continuous one handed taps merely demonstrates excellent stick control on the part of the player, that's all.